Tang campaigns against the Western Turks: Early military conflicts

-Emperor Gaozu, Taizong's predecessor, allowed the assassination of a Western Turk khan by Eastern Turkic rivals on November 2, 619.
-Eastern Turk was the suzerain of Tang from 618 to 620.
-Throughout the reign of Tong Yabghu Qaghan (618–628), Western Turks and Tang had a very close relation.
+Emperor Gaozu of Tang, allowed the assassination of a Western Turk khan by Eastern Turkic rivals on November 2, 619.
+The Eastern Turks were the suzerain of the Tang from 618 to 620.
+Throughout the reign of Tong Yabghu Qaghan (618–628), the Western Turks and Tang had very close relations.

-Emperor Taizong, in his war against the Western and Eastern Turks, employed the Chinese strategy of "using barbarians to control barbarians".
+Gaozu's successor, Emperor Taizong, in his war against the Western and Eastern Turks, employed the Chinese strategy of "using barbarians to control barbarians".
 In 641, he instigated a civil war between the eastern and western confederations of the Western Turks by supporting Isbara Yabghu Qaghan.
 The qaghan in the east, Tu-lu Qaghan, invaded the oasis states controlled by Isbara Yabghu in the west.
 He assassinated his rival and unified the Western Turkic Khaganate.

 Following the reunification, Tu-lu Qaghan began orchestrating raids against Chinese cities.
 In 642, Emperor Taizong once again intervened by assisting a revolt against Tu-lu's reign.
 Disaffected Western Turkic tribes had requested the support of Taizong in Chang'an, who enthroned a new qaghan Irbis Seguy.
 Irbis Seguy was able to exert control over the Turkic tribes and the former qaghan fled in exile.

 The Tang court and the Western Turks began negotiating over the control of five oasis states in the Tarim Basin.
-Irbis Seguy wanted to strengthen his ties with the Tang through a royal marriage with a Tang princess.
+Irbis Seguy wanted to strengthen his ties with the Tang through a royal marriage to a Tang princess.
 Although the oasis states were vassals of the Turks, Irbis Seguy did not have the power to simply cede them to the Tang.
 The possibility of further diplomatic exchanges ended when Taizong began his invasion of the Tarim Basin.